- Eduardo Jose Caleiras

 - Zaira Vega

-The Histopathology Unit offers assistance and expertise through a full range of services covering from paraffin embedding and tissue sections to histochemical stains, research and diagnostic immunohistochemistry (IHC) testing, antibody validation, and in situ hybridisation (ISH), as well as the construction of tissue microarrays.
-Furthermore, the Unit offers other value added services assisted by a team of highly specialised technicians, such as laser-capture microdissection; slide digitalisation for bright-field, polarisation light and fluorescence; image analysis; and quantification.
-The Unit collaborates with researchers at any stage of their scientific career in the histological characterisation of phenotypically relevant animal models of disease, thus providing them with the pathology expertise required for the success of their projects.
+Pathology is the branch of science devoted to the study of the structural, biochemical and functional changes in cells, tissues and organs underlying disease.
+The Histopathology Unit offers support and expertise throughout a full range of services covering from paraffin embedding and tissue sections to histochemical stains, research and diagnostic immunohistochemistry (IHC) testing, antibody validation, in situ hybridisation techniques (including in situ detection of mRNAs by RNAScope), as well as the generation of tissue microarrays.
+Furthermore, the Unit, assisted by a team of highly specialised technicians, offers other value-added services, such as laser-capture microdissection, slide digitalisation, image analysis, and quantification.
+The Unit collaborates with CNIO researchers in the histopathological characterisation of animal models of disease, providing them with the required pathology expertise.
+Also, the Unit offers its portfolio of services to other institutions, including hospitals, research centres and private companies.

 - (2019).
 Identification and characterization of Cardiac Glycosides as senolytic compounds..
 Nat Commun 10, 4731.
 CNIO Publication.
 Open Access